ErikGunne/molecules/README.md

 The plugin communicates with one of several servers running our implementation of **Raft** for a shared replicated state.

-This plugin is as of November 2018 only feasible to use in conjunction with said servers and does not function as a stand-alone plugin.
+As of November 2018 this plugin is only feasible to use together with previously mentioned servers and does not function as a stand-alone plugin.

-The hopes are to continue the work on this in conjunctin with the course **5DV192 - Cloud Computing**.
+The hopes are to continue the work on this in conjunction with the course **5DV192 - Cloud Computing**.
 Applying membership changes to the Raft implementation should allow for building it into the Atom plugin and making it feasible for usage as a standalone product.